nais/doc/tenants/nav/security/expose-fss-apps-with-maskinporten.md

       auth:
         name: maskinporten
         cache: true
-        scope:                        # specify the scopes or audience your app requires here, by using the keys audience or scope. can also be omitted
+        scopes:                        # specify the scopes or audience your app requires here, by using the keys audience or scope. can also be omitted
           - "nav:some/other/scope"
       rateLimit:                      # optionally specify rate-limiting for your app, see https://www.krakend.io/docs/endpoints/rate-limit/#configuration for details
         maxRate: 10